Influenza information for health professionals

 Incubation period

-Incubation period is 1 to 4 days (average 2 days).
+Incubation period is one to four days (average two days).

 Infectious period

-People infected with influenza are considered infectious from 1 day before onset of symptoms up to 7 days from onset of symptoms.
-Viral shedding is greatest in the first 3 to 5 days of illness.
-Young children may shed virus for longer, up to 7 to 10 days.
+People infected with influenza are considered infectious from one day before onset of symptoms up to seven days from onset of symptoms.
+Viral shedding is greatest in the first three to five days of illness.
+After five days, the level of infectiousness is probably very low.
+Young children may shed virus for longer, up to seven to ten days.
 Viral shedding may continue for longer in severely immunocompromised persons.

 Diagnosis